scrapy/scrapy/docs/experimental/exporters.rst

 .. module:: scrapy.contrib.exporter.jsonlines
    :synopsis: JsonLines Item Exporter

-.. class:: JsonLinesItemExporter(file, \*args, \**kwargs)
+.. class:: JsonLinesItemExporter(file, \**kwargs)

-   Exports Items in JSON format to the specified file object, writing one serialized item per line.
-The additional constructor arguments are passed to the `JSONEncoder` constructor.
+   Exports Items in JSON format to the specified file-like object, writing one JSON-encoded item per line.
+The additional constructor arguments are passed to the :class:`BaseItemExporter` constructor, and to the `JSONEncoder`_ constructor, so you can use any `JSONEncoder`_ constructor argument to customize the exporter.

    The default output of this exporter would be::